 It’s amazing what you can accomplish with a small crew and not a lot of gear.
 A film is made well before the cameras roll.
 That means pushing yourself to know what you’re trying to say and to focus on saying just that, but saying it in a really remarkable way.

 We believe your approach to filmmaking is the most important thing you can develop as a storyteller.
 If you’ve enjoyed the ideas we’ve shared here, join us to discuss a day full of approaches on how to tell a remarkable story.
-The Storytelling With Heart tour runs from Feb 3rd – April 7th.
+In July 2015, we’ll be hosting a number of Storytelling with Heart workshops in Australia and New Zealand.
+Hope you’ll join us.